 As I discuss bad brake shoes symptoms, remember to watch for signs that something is wrong.
 By knowing where the brake shoes are located and how they function, you will also be better equipped to replace them when the time comes.
 Let’s begin with a quick look at the signs.

 The most common symptom of worn or bad brake shoes is trouble with the parking brake.
 If you feel that the parking brake’s holding power is reduced, it could definitely be something wrong with them.
 You may also notice vibrations when braking.

 Here is a more detailed list of the signs of worn or bad brake shoes to look for:

 The parking brake utilizes the back wheels, which is where most brake shoes are located.
 For the parking brake to work correctly, the shoes and drums must be in good condition.

 When the shoes become worn down, you might notice a lack of holding power.
 The parking brake can feel loose, requiring more pull to engage.
-It could also slip a little once it is applied.
+It might also slip a little once it is applied.

 2. Vibrations from Brake Pedal

 One of the first signs that are noticed is a vibration when pushing down the brake pedal.
 This is often the first indication that the shoes or drums are wearing.